 Too many folks see that the price of digital SLRs are becoming so close to point and shoot models that they assume the learning curve will be similar.

-I hate to be harsh on this guy, since he's probably a better photographer than I, but this is wrong, wrong, wrong.
+I hate to be harsh on this guy, since he's probably a better photographer than I, but this is wrong.
 Digital SLRs have exactly the same number of critical settings as their point-and-shoot siblings.
 You need to set white balance, exposure compensation, ISO, and (under the less-automatic-but-still-automatic modes) aperture or shutter speed on any camera.
 Digital SLRs just make it faster to adjust those settings.
 (I'm not counting Nikon's very cheapest digital SLRs like the D3000 and D5000, which require you to dig through menus to get to important settings like ISO and white balance, just like point-and-shoots.
 Just-as-cheap SLRs from Canon and Pentax have direct buttons for this, as they should do.)

 Red and blue, II.
 Plastic Nikon F55 and plastic Nikon AF 50mm f/1.8D shooting Kodak Portra 400VC.
 More from this plastic-craptastic camera right here.